 – Nigel Dixon changes South Korean teams, moving from Anyang to Sonic Boom.
 It’s an upgrade in team name, if nothing else.

 – Lokomotiv Kuban started the year without any Americans, and then added two last week; Gerald Green and James Gist.
 There’s some NBA calibre right there, which has to be a welcome midseason infusion.

-- Olympiakos released Von Wafer, who had disappointed greatly.
+– Olympiacos released Von Wafer, who had disappointed greatly.
 Wafer had started the year in the rotation, but had worked his way down to being on the inactive list.
-Greek teams are allowed a maximum of only 3 Americans and 6 non-Greeks for Greek league games, and Olympiakos have 7.
+Greek teams are allowed a maximum of only three Americans and six non-Greeks for Greek league games, and Olympiacos have seven.
 And while Yotam Halperin started the year as the inactive player, he played his way into contention, as did Patrick Beverley.
-Wafer, meanwhile, played his way onto it.
-And now Olympiakos has decided to save the money and cut him.
-Wafer is now a candidate to join the Memphis Grizzlies, who are totally awesome yet who could use an extra bench scorer.
-They're currently having to pretend that Sam Old is a backup two.
-And it's not really working.
+Wafer, meanwhile, played his way out of it.
+And now Olympiacos has decided to save the money and cut him.
+Wafer is now a candidate to join the Memphis Grizzlies, who could use an extra bench scorer.
+They’re currently having to pretend that Sam Old is a backup two.
+And it’s not really working.